 Youth preparedness requires collaboration.
 The second step in implementing a youth preparedness program is to identify and secure partners, and to define the roles and responsibilities for each partner.
-Refer to the Partners in Preparednesssection for a starting point in whom to consider.
+Refer to the Partnership Checklist in the Implementation Guide for a starting point in whom to consider.

 Step 3: Identifying Your Curriculum

 There are a variety of youth preparedness programs that exist already, each one designed to meet the needs of different communities and the different age groups of youth participants.
 The third step involves determining who your audience is, choosing what topics to focus on, and identifying a curriculum that meets the demands of those audience(s) and topic(s).
-FEMA’s Catalogue of Youth Disaster Preparedness Education Resourceslists a number of curricula that may work for you.
+The FEMA Youth Preparedness Catalogue: Disaster Preparedness Education Programs and Resources lists a number of curricula that may work for you.
 Also, printed program materials are available for the STEP and Teen CERT programs through the FEMA Warehouse.

 Step 4: Implementing Your Program

 Once your curriculum is in place and your instructors and other staff have been trained, it’s time to put your program into action.
-The fourth step includes determining scheduling, locations, staffing, and other logistics as you launch of your program.
-FEMA’s Youth Preparedness Implementation Workbookincludes various activities to help you think through the effectiveness of your implementation process.
+The fourth step includes determining scheduling, locations, staffing, and other logistics as you launch your program.
+The FEMA Youth Preparedness Implementation Workbook includes various activities to help you think through the effectiveness of your implementation process.

 Step 5: Promoting Your Program

 Once your program is implemented, raising program awareness within your community is an important next step.
 This involves mapping out your promotional plan, securing the appropriate budget and staffing for each promotional effort, and executing these initiatives.

 Evaluating your program helps to drive program improvements and, ultimately, leads to greater success.
 There are many evaluative methods you can and should employ.
 The sixth step involves creating your evaluation plan and managing logistical concerns as you conduct your evaluation.